-In connection with Mr. Baker's transition from Executive Chairman to non-Executive Chairman of our board of directors, no changes in Mr. Baker's annual compensation arrangement will be implemented through October 19, 2012, which is the expiration date of the initial term of his existing letter agreement with the Company.
-Following such date, Mr. Baker's neural compensation of \$275,000, subject to annual review and upward adjustment, and an annual bonus to be determined in the sole discretion of the Company and based on Mr. Baker's performance and the performance of the Company.
-In setting the terms of Mr. Baker's revised compensation arrangement, our Compensation Committee, in consultation with SMG, considered his revised compensation arrangement compared to industry-based compensation practices of non-Executive board chairs based on a peer group formulated by the Compensation Committee together with SMG for this purpose.
-This peer group comprised of Ashford Hospitality Trust, Inc. (NYSE: AHT); Cogdell Spencer, Inc. (NYSE: CSA); Digital Realty Trust, Inc. (NYSE: DLR); Douglas Emmett, Inc.(NYSE: DLE); Hersha Hospitality Trust (NYSE: LXP); One Liberty Properties (NYSE: OLP); RAIT Financial Trust (NYSE: RAS); Saul Centers, Inc. (NYSE: BFS); W.P.
-Carey & Co.
-LLC (NYSE: WPC); and Weingarten Realty Investors (NYSE: WRI).
-See "] Employment and Letter Agreements and Termination of Employment and Changes in Control Arrangements] Richard A. Baker'' for a discussion of the amendment to the Mr. Baker's existing letter agreement with the Company which provides for his transition from Executive Chairman of our board of directors.
+In connection with Mr. Baker's transition from Executive Chairman to non-executive Chairman of our board of directors, no changes in Mr. Baker's annual compensation arrangement were implemented through October 19, 2012, which was the expiration date of the initial term of his initial letter agreement with us.
+In setting the terms of Mr. Baker's revised compensation arrangement, our Compensation Committee, in consultation with FTI, considered his revised compensation arrangement compared to industry-based compensation practices of non-executive board chairs based on a peer group formulated by the Compensation Committee together with FTI for this purpose.
+This peer group comprised of Ashford Hospitality Trust, Inc. (NYSE: AHT); CBL & Associates properties, Inc. (NYSE: CBL); Douglass Emmett, Inc. (NYSE:DEI); Getty Realty Corporation (NYSE: GTY); Hersha Hospitality Trust (NYSE: HT); Kimco Realty Corporation (NYSE:KIM); Lexington Realty Trust (NYSE: LXP); One Liberty Properties (NYSE: OLP); Pennsylvania Real Estate Investment Trust (NYSE:PEI); Summit Hotel Properties, Inc. (NYSE:INN) and Weingarten Realty Investors (NYSE: WRI).
+See "- Employment and Letter Agreements and Termination of Employment and Change-in-Control Arrangements - Richard A. Baker" for a discussion of the amendment to the Mr. Baker's letter agreement with us which provides for his transition from executive to non-executive Chairman of our board of directors.

 Role of Executive Officers in Compensation Decisions.
 The Compensation Committee implements all compensation related to our executive officers and approves recommendations related to incentive compensation for our other employees.
-When implementing compensation for our executive officers (other than Mr. Tanz), the Compensation Committee seeks and considers the advice and counsel of Mr. Tanz, our Chief Executive Officer, given his direct day-to-day working relationship with these senior executives, and Mr. Baker, our Executive Chairman.
+When implementing compensation for our executive officers (other than Mr. Tanz), the Compensation Committee seeks and considers the advice and counsel of Mr. Tanz, our Chief Executive Officer, given his direct day-to-day working relationship with these senior executives, and Mr. Baker, our Chairman.